-That is because these funds can be used for paying off large debts – including the mortgage on a home – allowing loved ones to continue with their lives without having to make drastic changes.
+That is because these funds can be utilized for paying off large debts – including the mortgage on a home – allowing loved ones to proceed with their lives without having to make drastic changes.
 These funds can also be used for paying ongoing living expenses.

 The good news is that if you have had heart bypass surgery, you can still oftentimes obtain a life insurance policy.
 But, you may require the assistance of a life insurance specialist who focuses on higher risk insurance cases.
 This is where we come in.
 If you have had other surgeries such as gastric bypass and wondering if you can qualify for term life insurance after gastric bypass, we can help!